Zara Hore-Ruthven, Countess of Gowrie: Biography

 Zara Eileen Pollok was born near Ballinasloe, County Galway, Ireland in 1879, the daughter of John Pollok, DL, and his wife the Honourable Florence Madeline, née Bingham, daughter of the 4th Baron Clanmorris.
 She studied music in Vienna when she was young.

 On 1 June 1908 at St George's, Hanover Square, she married Alexander Hore-Ruthven, over the objections of her family, who considered him "the impecunious son of an impoverished family, with indifferent prospects".
-The following month they came to Australia, where he took up the post of military secretary to Lord Dudley, the Governor-General.
+The following month, they came to Australia, where he took up the post of military secretary to Lord Dudley, the Governor-General.
 He had previously served as aide-de-camp to Lord Dudley when he was Lord Lieutenant of Ireland.
-In 1928 he was appointed Governor of South Australia and was knighted, she becoming Lady Hore-Ruthven.
+In 1928, he was appointed Governor of South Australia and was knighted, she becoming Lady Hore-Ruthven.

 In January 1935 he became Governor of New South Wales, and in January 1936 Governor-General.
 He had earlier been elevated to the peerage as Baron Gowrie of Canberra and Dirleton, and she became Baroness Gowrie.

 In the 1930s Lady Gowrie heard the budding opera singer Joan Hammond, and she fostered her career, including organising the costs of her travel to Europe to study music, and putting her in touch with the director of the Vienna Boys' Choir, then visiting Australia.
 Hammond called her "my fairy godmother", and her first real success came only after this assistance from Lady Gowrie.

 Lady Gowrie Child Centres

-Starting from around 1939, the Lady Gowrie Child Centres in the state capital cities were established by the Commonwealth Government to demonstrate exemplary benchmarks of quality in early childhood practice.
-This followed lobbying by Lady Gowrie and others for the establishment of centres across Australia to improve the health and wellbeing of Australian children, particularly disadvantaged children.
+In around 1939, the Lady Gowrie Child Centres in the state capital cities were established by the Commonwealth Government to demonstrate exemplary benchmarks of quality in early childhood practice.
+This was followed by lobbying by Lady Gowrie and others for the establishment of centres across Australia to improve the health and wellbeing of Australian children, particularly disadvantaged children.

 The first Lady Gowrie Child Centre was established at Battery Point in Hobart.
 There is also a Lady Gowrie Library and Resource Centre in Hobart, which contains a range of specialised early childhood publications to support early childhood professionals.
 The Lady Gowrie Child Centre in Melbourne is now known as "Gowrie Victoria".
-It supports the early years sector through education and care programs, demonstration services, nationally recognized training and professional learning, professional bookshop, library plus early childhood consultancy and advice.
-In Perth, Western Australia, a centre was established in about 1940 in Victoria Park, but the centre has now been supplanted by local council administrative offices.
-Gowrie NSW provides a range of childcare, family support and professional development services and partners with universities and researchers to undertake and support research.
+It supports the early childhood sector through education and care programs, demonstration services, nationally recognized training and professional learning, a professional bookshop, a library, and early childhood consultancy and advice.
+In Perth, Western Australia, a centre was established in about 1940 in Victoria Park, which is now supplanted by local council administrative offices.
+Gowrie NSW provides a range of childcare, family support, and professional development services and partners with universities and researchers to undertake and support research.